gopher-snakes-2013/phase-2-guide/week-1/lightning-talks.md

 ## Wednesday

+Alek Sharma
+* What is the  arrange act assert pattern?
+* What is red green refactor?

 ## Thursday

 ## Friday

 ## Available Talks
-* What is the  arrange act assert pattern?
 * What is a protocol?
 * What are the 4 rules of simple design?
 * What's the difference between ruby's standard library, core library, and gems?